What is Orthodontics?

 Are braces painful?

-The application of braces is not normally painful and requires no anesthesia.
+The application of braces is usually not painful and requires no anesthesia.
 Some patients report discomfort in the teeth and gums during the first week or two after being fitted with braces.
 Over-the-counter painkillers can help relieve this pain.

 Braces Before And After

-What To Expect After Traditional Orthodontic Treatment
+Traditional Orthodontic Treatment Results

 Invisalign bio-liners are clear trays that are used for minor tooth movement.
 There are clear trays that can be removed, and they are used to straighten teeth.